 The rules will change.
 The sands will shift.
 It won't be smooth sailing for everyone.
 There will be higher tax rates, and expect most of the previously allowed and encouraged deductions to be substantially reduced, restricted or repealed entirely.

 Not to mention greater enforcement with more IRS audits.

 As a result, most of the best tax plans that kept the effective top rates around 26 - 28% for those with AGI over $500k are now dashed wrecks on the rocks - or at least taking on water and sinking fast.

 These are relatively uncharted economic waters, replete with stormy seas, as well as expected challenges, and unforeseen obstacles to navigate.

 There will be winners and losers.
 Some will pay more tax, some less.
 But almost all will pay too much.

 How much tax will you pay?
 With YES, most can lighten their tax burden by more than 50%.
 Will you?

-Or as one of our astute Florida CPAs succinctly puts it, "This proposal is a game changer for your clients.”
+Or as one astute Florida CPAs succinctly put it, "This is a game changer for your clients.”

 But, can YES lower your taxes by 50%?

 See for yourself.
 Or view some typical examples of Your Expected Savings with YES on your team.